lukasschwab/arxiv.py/README.md

 <!-- TODO: improve this section. -->

-The `Result` objects yielded by `(Search).results()` include metadata about each paper and some helper functions for downloading their content.
+The `Result` objects yielded by `(Client).results()` include metadata about each paper and some helper functions for downloading their content.

 The meaning of the underlying raw data is documented in the [arXiv API User Manual: Details of Atom Results Returned](https://arxiv.org/help/api/user-manual#_details_of_atom_results_returned).